-It’s not all bad news when it comes to recycling plastic bags.
-They still can be recycled, they just require a different system.
-Luckily, many retail stores and grocery stores offer free drop off locations for you to bring your bags to be properly recycled.
+Most retail and grocery stores offer free plastic bag drop-off bins for guests to use.
 Just take them there on your next trip!
 All you need to do is make sure it’s clean and remove any rigid parts including zippers, firm handles, and/or string ties.
 And of course, always try to reduce first by only taking plastic bags if you really need them.
-Consider a reusable bag instead!

 Stores that offer plastic bag recycling at all locations